 a.
 For the LORD has chosen Zion: The connection is made between the choice of David and his descendants and God’s choice of Jerusalem (Zion) as His sacred dwelling place, the place He desired.

 i.
-The faith of the Bible is based in history—real people, events, and places.
+The Bible is based on historical facts – real people, real events, and real places.
 God could have chosen any place on earth to be the stage on which His drama of redemption was displayed, and He deliberately chose Zion.
 His dwelling is in no way restricted to Jerusalem and the land of Israel, but it is significant that this was the place He desired.

 ii.
 The LORD has chosen Zion: “The human response was all too often cynical, treating God’s choice as something to be exploited: a shelter against his judgment (Jer.
-7, especially verses 8–15) or an asset to be commercialized (Matt.
+7, especially Psalm 132:8-15) or an asset to be commercialized (Matt.
 21:12f.).”
 (Kidner)

 b.
 This is My resting place forever: Once the ark of the covenant came into Jerusalem, there was to be no more traveling for the tabernacle.
-The ark – a symbol of the incarnate God – would rest there among His people forever.
+The tabernacle, the temple, the altar, and the ark would never rest in another place than Jerusalem.

 i.
 “This is the joy of our souls, for surely we shall rest in God, and certainly our desire is to dwell in him.
 This also is the end of our fears for the church of God; for if the Lord dwell in her, she shall not be moved; if the Lord desire her, the devil cannot destroy her.”
 (Spurgeon)

 c.
-I will abundantly bless her provision: God promised to have a special material blessing on Jerusalem and Israel, especially as part of the blessings on obedience connected to the Mosaic Covenant (Deuteronomy 7:13, 28:8-12).
+I will abundantly bless her provision: God promised to have a special material blessing on Jerusalem and Israel, especially as part of the blessings for obedience connected to the Mosaic Covenant (Deuteronomy 7:13; 28:8-12).

 i.
 “I will plentifully provide for Jerusalem, and all that live in her or resort to her for worship; nor shall they seek my face in vain.”
 (Poole)